openface/onset-metaobjects/README.md

 },
 ```

-### Animation Notes

-Not all animations require a duration.
+Note: Not all animations require a duration.

-When animations do have a duration set, objects are automatically unequipped afterwards unless `equipped` is set to true.
+# TODO

+[ ] Auto-equip when picked up when configured
+[ ] Ensure max inventory slots are not exceeded when picking up objects
+[ ] Unequip any equipped weapon when equipping an object
+[ ] Add armor bonus to vest object
+[ ] Consider ExtendObject, similar to RegisterObject, but allows overrides